Follow the steps

 Request a phytosanitary certificate, if required

-Phytosanitary certificates are issued only when it's determined by MPI that your products meet all of the importing country's phytosanitary requirements.
+Phytosanitary certificates are issued only when MPI has determined that your products meet all the importing country's phytosanitary requirements.

 Getting your export documentation